AALA-DTSE-Projects/GamePadDemo/README.md

 # GamePadDemo

- Basketball Slam scenario's Harmony OS demo app.
+ Game controller scenario's Harmony OS demo app. </br>
+ User can use Harmony OS smartphone to control the game on Harmony OS tablet

 ## Structure
 There are 2 modules: